 These are great for small businesses that have no web design personnel and do not want to spend a fortune on outsourcing this task.
 However, it may be worth spending money on getting a copywriter to write the web content to make sure the wording is tight and optimised for keywords.

 Other online channels include the use of social media, such as Twitter and Facebook.
 These are often trumpeted as essential for business marketing, but while they can be invaluable to certain companies, others may find the dedication they demand a waste of time, time that can be more valuably spent.

-It is probable that traditional or offline marketing is the best approach for a fledging business.
+Tradition or offline marketing can often be the best approach for advertising for small businesses.
 People still read posters, pick up flyers and flick through brochures when it comes to shopping for goods or services, so it makes sense for a small business to invest in creating such literature.
-Just remember some simple design rules – keep wording direct and to a minimum; do not use more than three different colours and include only essential contact information.
+Just remember some simple design rules – keep wording direct and to a minimum.
+Do not use more than three different colours and include only essential contact information.

 Offline marketing, such as flyers and posters, should contain a single message, i.e. a special introductory offer, or a simple breakdown of what the business provides.
 Always include a website address on this type of literature, so that if a potential customer wants to find out more, they know where to head.

 For a small business trying to get off the ground, a marketing strategy that makes use of both offline and online channels works best, and will enable them to develop more targeted strategies in the future.